Arrest totals do not tell you who gets out

 The FBI's 2024 quick-stats release says 65.5 percent of all persons arrested were White, 30.5 percent were Black or African American, and 4.1 percent were of other races.
 But arrest totals are only the front edge of the system.
 They do not tell you who is released, detained, diverted, put on probation, or sent to prison.

-That is why the BJS jail data matter.
+The BJS jail data matter.
 At midyear 2024, BJS says 69 percent of the local jail population was unconvicted and awaiting court action on a current charge or being held for other reasons.
 A huge share of the system lives before final conviction, which means the release side cannot be waved away as a minor detail.

 The Administrative Office of the U.S. Courts published a 2024 study tracking federal pretrial detention recommendations from 2004 to 2024.
 Its result is more precise than the usual talking point: the gap fell sharply, but it did not disappear.